About the

 Eligibility

-The eligibility for Admission to First Year of Two Years Post Graduate Program in Master in Planning (Urban Planning) offered by D Y PATIL DEEMED TO BE UNIVERSITY SCHOOL OF ARCHITECTURE for the academic session 2025-2026 shall be as per INSTITUTE OF TOWN PLANNERS, INDIA as:
+The eligibility for Admission to First Year of Two Years Post Graduate Program in Master of Planning (Urban Planning) offered by D Y PATIL DEEMED TO BE UNIVERSITY SCHOOL OF ARCHITECTURE, DEPARTMENT OF PLANNING for the academic session 2026-2027 shall be as per INSTITUTE OF TOWN PLANNERS, INDIA as

 Program